orbaone/web-sdk/packages/core/README.md

 2. Get an API Key
 3. Render the Orba One verification button and handle the result

 Additionally, there is a non package manager installation option.
 You can start using Orba One SDK library by directly by including it in your HTML file.
-Instructions can be found **[HERE](#using-the-script-tag-in-the-browser)**.
+Instructions can be found **[here](#Browser)**.

 # 1. Install the SDK